AlgoCompSynth/eikosany/README.md

 ## Overview

 `eikosany` is an R package of tools for algorithmic composition with Erv Wilson’s Combination Product Sets (Narushima 2019, chap.
-6).
+6; Grady 2026).
 It’s meant to ***complement*** other microtonal composition tools, not replace any of them. `eikosany` is part of the `xen.assist` project for xentonal algorithmic composition.

 About the name: an *Eikosany* is a 20-note scale derived by Erv Wilson from six harmonic factors.
 Although any six factors can be used, the